Skip to main content

 NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{9}\): Light Harvesting Complex (LHC_II) from pea photosystem II (2bhw).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...BK6WvzrxABPDh6

-The protein is shown in grey.
-To simplify the model, chlorophyll A molecules are shown in magenta, and chlorophyll B isomeric variants are in green.
-Note a large number of chlorophylls (42) in the LHCII complex, which differentiates it from most protein complexes which might have just a few ligands bound.
+The protein is shown in gray.
+To simplify the model, chlorophyll A molecules are shown in magenta, and chlorophyll B isomeric variants are shown in green.
+Note the large number of chlorophylls (42) in the LHCII complex, which differentiates it from most protein complexes, which might have just a few ligands bound.

-Photosynthetic bacteria and plants have an abundance of molecules that interact with visible light.
-The main one found in PS II is chlorophyll a whose structure is shown in Figure \(\PageIndex{10}\ below, along with the variant, chlorophyll b.
-Remember the pheophytin A is identical to chlorophyll A but lacks the central Mg2+ ion.
+Photosynthetic bacteria and plants have a wide range of molecules that interact with visible light.
+The main one in PS II is chlorophyll a, whose structure is shown in Figure \(\PageIndex{10}\ below, along with the variant, chlorophyll b.
+Remember that pheophytin A is identical to chlorophyll A but lacks the central Mg2+ ion.

 chlorophyllAandB-01.svg